-To be considered for admission to the Graduate School at UNC Charlotte, applicants must complete a bachelor’s degree from a regionally accredited college or university or its equivalent if not from the United States.
+To be considered for admission to the Graduate School at UNC Charlotte, applicants must complete a bachelor’s degree or its U.S. equivalent, from a college or university accredited by an accepted accrediting body.
+See the Graduate Catalog Glossary for a list of accrediting bodies.
 Details about admissions requirements are available on the Graduate Admissions website.

 Additionally, exceptional UNC Charlotte undergraduate students with at least a 3.2 overall GPA may be considered for early-entry admission to a master’s program and begin work toward a graduate degree before completion of the baccalaureate degree.
 In those programs offering the early-entry option, an applicant may be accepted at any time after completion of 75 or more hours, although it is expected that close to 90 hours will have been earned by the time the first graduate course is taken.
 These students will have provisional acceptance status, pending the award of the baccalaureate degree.
 Not all graduate programs offer this option.

 The Graduate Programs page on the Graduate Admissions website, provides a searchable list of all graduate certificate, master’s and doctoral degree programs offered.
 Searches can be performed by field of study, college, program degree, and more.
 Weblinks to departmental websites and contact information for the graduate program director/coordinator, are located on the list.

 Each graduate program has a Graduate Program Director (GPD) who reviews and recommends admission; tracks academic progress; and can nominate students for funding.
 The GPD is the liaison to the program.
 Use the Graduate Admissions website to locate your GPD.
 Their name and contact information is located just below the program description.

 The Graduate School is open Monday – Friday from 8:00 am to 5:00 pm.
 We are located in Cato Hall, just off HIghway 49.
 Visitor parking is directly across from our building.